How SSL Works in smoxy

 Step 3: Automatic Renewal

-smoxy monitors certificate expiration and begins the renewal process 30 days before expiry.
-The renewal follows the same verification flow.
-If the DNS records are still in place, renewal happens completely automatically.
+smoxy monitors certificate expiration and renews automatically.
+Renewal timing follows the CA's recommended renewal window (ACME Renewal Information, ARI); if no window is available, smoxy falls back to renewing roughly two weeks before expiry.
+The renewal follows the same verification flow - if the DNS records are still in place, it happens completely automatically.

 Subject Alternative Names (SANs)